marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 allow a fully verified chain of trust, to boot a trusted Linux kernel image.

-When signing a [TamaGo unikernel](https://github.com/usbarmory/tamago) or a Linux kernel which embeds a root file system the authentication achieve full boot (not runtime) coverage.
+When signing a [TamaGo unikernel](https://github.com/usbarmory/tamago) or a Linux kernel which embeds a root file system, the authentication achieves full boot (not runtime) coverage.
 The post-boot Linux kernel verification of executed code, or encrypted disk unlock, is out of scope of this guide.